craftercms/docs/source/system-administrators/activities/installing-craftercms-on-wsl2.rst

    |

-#. **Download Crafter CMS archive**
+#. **Download Crafter CMS binary**

-   Download the Crafter CMS install archive file from http://craftercms.org/downloads
+   Download the Crafter CMS install binary file from https://craftercms.org/downloads

-   Select ``crafter-cms-authoring-3.1.X.tar.gz``.
-The ``.tar.gz`` file will install a fully functional Crafter Studio instance and a Crafter Engine in Preview Mode.
-Out of the box, the Studio instance uses a local directory as the repository and an embedded database, which allows a quick and easy set up for local development.
+   Select ``crafter-cms-authoring-VERSION.tar.gz``.
+The ``.tar.gz`` file will install a fully functional authoring instance.
+Out of the box, the authoring instance uses a local directory as the repository and an embedded database, which allows a quick and easy set up for local development.

-   You can download the Crafter CMS archive directly onto the WSL file system from the Ubuntu terminal using ``wget`` or ``curl``, or, you can copy/move the archive file downloaded in the Windows file system to the WSL file system via the Ubuntu terminal or the Windows File Explorer.
+   You can download the Crafter CMS binary directly onto the WSL file system from the Ubuntu terminal using ``wget`` or ``curl``, or, you can copy/move the binary file downloaded in the Windows file system to the WSL file system via the Ubuntu terminal or the Windows File Explorer.

    The Linux (WSL) file system root directory is : ``\\wsl$\Ubuntu-20.04\home\<user name>\path\to\project``